harrisonsmith24/Delegates/README.md

 # Delegates
- Use of delegates in c#
+ Use of delegates in C#

+ Proceed to either one of the Smith Folders and select the Form.cs file for examples